uktrade/stream-zip/README.md

 Python function to construct a ZIP archive with stream processing - without having to store the entire ZIP in memory or disk

+Offers similar functionality to [zipfly](https://github.com/BuzonIO/zipfly), but with a different API, and does not use Python's zipfile module under the hood.

 ## Installation